vcpavao/blog_site/README.md

-# blog_site
+# Victor's Personal Website
-Personal website for posting and commenting on new music, written with MEAN stack.
+Personal website for posting new music and allowing other users to comment, written with MEAN stack.